sunnysideup/silverstripe-upgrade_to_silverstripe_4/docs/en/index.md

 ### temp branch

 `->setNameOfTempBranch('4.1-TEMP-upgrade')` : a temporary branch will be added to your module.
-All upgrade changes will be committed to this branch. **Careful!  this branch will be deleted every time you run the update process so that you can run the update process many times.**
+All upgrade changes will be committed to this branch. **Careful!
+This branch will be deleted every time you run the update process so that you can run the update process many times.**

 ### vendor name